-The Harris arms on the grave slab of Sir Arthur Harris Bt, grandson of Arthur, include the bordure quite distinctly, as a much wider edging than that drawn around the impaled arms of his wife Theophila, daughter of John Turner.
+The Harris arms on the grave slab of Sir Arthur Harris Bt, died 1685, grandson of Arthur, include the bordure quite distinctly, as a much wider edging than that drawn around the impaled arms of his wife Theophila, daughter of John Turner.

 Since Sir Arthur was the eldest son of the eldest son of the Arthur in the monument, they should have born the same arms (except for the baronet’s badge added to Sir Arthur’s shield.)

 Inscriptions on the monument state that it was repaired and beautified in 1762 and 1795.
 By that time the Radford branch seems to have been extinct, so my first thought was that the beautifiers had subtly altered the C17th shields, suppressing the bordure, to make it appear that the Haynes branch was more senior than it was.
 On further observation and reflection that view can be seen to be unfair.
 There are at least two memorials of daughters of the Haynes branch -Blanche, Arthur’s sister, and Margaret, his daughter.
 Both of these memorials, in Kelly church and in Lifton respectively, were untouched by the beautifiers.
 Neither shows a bordure.